Hoyt, KS, December 17 – For Immediate Release

 *All times listed after the start of the 4:30 p.m. game are approximate.

 The Prairie Band Potawatomi Nation is a federally recognized sovereign nation with 4,700 members.
-The reservation is located near Mayetta, 18 miles North of Topeka, Kansas.
+The common land is located near Mayetta, 18 miles North of Topeka, Kansas.
 Visit www.pbpindiantribe.com.